 Medicinal Mushroom Uses and Benefits

 Along with nerve and brain benefits, lion’s mane may present benefits to physical health.
-Some studies show that lion’s mane may regulate cholesterol and blood sugar levels while boosting white blood cell count and reducing inflammation throughout the body.
+Some studies show that lion’s mane may promote healthy cholesterol and blood sugar levels while boosting white blood cell count and reducing inflammation throughout the body.

 Red reishi is the most commonly used of the reishi mushroom varietal and have been shown to have a high concentration of active phytonutrients.
 Red reishi has been shown to act on various systems throughout the body, leading to the traditional belief that the mushroom offers general benefits to longevity and vigor.
-Studies on animals suggest that red reishi may support cardiovascular health, protect the lungs, improve immunities, and regulate functions in the endocrine system.
-Some animal studies also show that some components within red reishi may present anti-tumor effects.
+Studies on animals suggest that red reishi may support cardiovascular health, improve immunities, and regulate functions in the endocrine system.
+Some animal studies also show that some components within red reishi may promote healthy cellular function.